 - Immovable Property

 Various modes of delivery of property:

 Movable property is the property which can be delivered or transferred from one place to another like jewellery, cars, etc.

 The above discussion explains the different modes of delivery of property in India.
 There are several provisions for delivery under CPC Rule 31, which deals with a decree for delivery of movable property and Rule 35 and 36, which deals with the decree for delivery of immovable property.
-Further discussion on this will soon follow.
+For specific help, contact us here.